dpa99c/phonegap-launch-navigator/README.md

         - {integer} androidTheme - (Android only) native picker theme.
 Specify using `actionsheet.ANDROID_THEMES` constants.
 Default `actionsheet.ANDROID_THEMES.THEME_HOLO_LIGHT`
         - {object} - rememberChoice - options related to whether to remember user choice of app for next time, instead of asking again for user choice.
             - {string/boolean} enabled - whether to remember user choice of app for next time, instead of asking again for user choice.
+                - `"prompt"` - Prompt user to decide whether to remember choice.
+                    - Default value if unspecified.
+                    - If `promptFn` is defined, this will be used for user confirmation.
+                    - Otherwise (by default), a native dialog will be displayed to ask user.
                 - `false` - Do not remember user choice.
-Default value if unspecified.
                 - `true` - Remember user choice.
-                - `"prompt"` - Prompt user to decide whether to remember choice.
-                    - If `promptFn` is defined, this will be user.
-                    - Otherwise (by default), a native dialog will be displayed to ask user.
             - {function} promptFn - a function which asks the user whether to remember their choice of app.
                 - If this is defined, then the default dialog prompt will not be shown, allowing for a custom UI for asking the user.
                 - This will be passed a callback function which should be invoked with a single boolean argument which indicates the user's decision to remember their choice.